cchrism0426/Lagrange/_posts/2020-11-25-creating-melodic-solos-by-soloing-around-one-key.md

 ## An Example

 You can try following along with this solo (1:23).
 Notice how even though it mainly stays in one key, the well-developed melodic ideas make it sound interesting.
-Also notice how the few non-diatonic notes being used stand out compared to others.
+Also notice how the few non-diatonic notes being used stand out compared to others (you can see in the transcription where the non-diatonic notes are being used by the added accidentals).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R_f_mMJAezM?start=83" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>